1187 Ojai Street Fillmore, California 93015

 Bill has experience in: facilities design, supervision and management (annexation, area planning, public pool facility, household hazardous waste permanent collection facilities, closed landfill mitigation and post closure management, and industrial waste collection systems with post collection materials management, development entitlement); emergency response (including incident management and training in the National Incident Management System [NIMS]); biological pest control (growing facilities, in-field management, system development); permaculture soil development; budgeting and public finance accounting; security, education and incarceration systems for adults and juvenile offenders; farming (permanent tree crop, dairy, dry land cattle, row crop and grassland management).

 Bill has served as staff member, choral musician, assistant conductor, conductor, director of music, composer, and artist in residence for the Bardsdale United Methodist Church.
 Music rehearsal and performance is a core practice and systems engagement method.

 Bill is a member of the Ventura County and California Farm Bureau Federation and the International City/County Manager’s Association.
 He is a past president and board member of the Fillmore Citrus Protective District (a cooperative biological control district insectary).
-He also serves on the Oversight Boards for the Designated Local Authority of the former redevelopment agency for the city of Santa Paula, CA and the successor agency of the Piru Area Redevelopment Agency.
+He completed service in 2018 on the Oversight Boards for the Designated Local Authority of the former redevelopment agency for the city of Santa Paula, CA and the successor agency of the Piru Area Redevelopment Agency.
 Bill served on the Ventura County Planning Commission for 12 years.

 Bill has a B.A. in Sociology from Whitman College.
 He is also a past fellow (23rd Class) of the California Agricultural Leadership Foundation.